skewed-monk/Tax-Evaders/README.md

 ## Notes

 ##### Personal QR
-Using Personal Account for receiving payment instead of reporting the transactio in the book
+Using Personal Account for receiving payment instead of reporting the transaction in company account.